-United Bank for Africa (Ghana) Limited, is a subsidiary of the United Bank for Africa Plc which is one of Africa's leading financial institutions with assets in excess of US\$20 billion and offering services to more than 7.5 million customers across 850 branches and over 2000 ATMs in 20 African countries.
+United Bank for Africa (Ghana) Ltd, is a subsidiary of the United Bank for Africa Plc which is one of Africa's leading financial institutions with assets in excess of US\$23 billion and offering services to more than 10 million customers across 850 branches and over 2000 ATMs in 20 African countries.

-The bank's new goal is simple.
-Excellent Service ...
-Delivered.
+The bank's goal is simple.
+Excellent Service ...Delivered.
 We have interrogated ourselves, our processes and the evolving internal and external environments.
 We have challenged who we are, what we want to be known for and how we want to do business.
-This exercise, has given us a new Corporate Goal: 'Excellent Service...
-Delivered'.
+This exercise, has given us a Corporate Goal: 'Excellent Service...Delivered'.